-The Year of the Pig kicks off on February 5, marking the start of many celebrations and festivities that revolve around food.
+The Year of the Rat kicks off on January 25, marking the start of many celebrations and festivities that revolve around food.
 One of the most popular categories of Lunar New Year cuisine is dessert—traditional Chinese desserts, to be exact.
 The number eight is considered lucky in Chinese culture because both its Cantonese and Mandarin pronunciations rhyme with fa, which means “to make a fortune or gain wealth”.

 So, here’s a collection of eight Chinese desserts worth trying—they’re delicious and full of luck.

 1. Sticky Rice Cakes

 (leen go or nian gao)